 Elite humans on Kepler discovered that due to its radiation, humans have lost their ability to reproduce.
 Before leaving Earth, they left weather stations all around the globe to monitor Earth’s healing process.
 Blake’s father (Sebastian Roché) discovered a new regeneration area near a weather station called Henderson Hub (Blake’s shuttle was routed to the exact location).

 Blake’s father, Stafford, and Gibson (Iain Glen) came to Earth in Ulysses 1, but their ship was destroyed by the “muds.”
 When Blake reached Earth, her period cycle started again while she was in Gibson’s stronghold.
 Her TSH levels recovered, but she didn’t have a biometer to test her fertility.

-Why did Gibson kidnap Muds Girls?
+Why did Gibson kidnap the Mud Girls?

-‘Tides’ Ending, Explained
+‘Tides’ Ending Explained

 Blake reached the Henderson Hub weather station, but it was too late.
 Gibson killed Neil’s mother and took him hostage.
 He successfully transmitted the message to Kepler 209, and they would leave for Earth as soon as they received it.

 Blake hinted that they might be coming back.
-She doesn’t speak with surety because Gibson had only transmitted the message.
+She doesn’t speak with certainty because Gibson had only transmitted the message.
 Whether it would be received and what decision they would take is at their disposal.
 But she clearly stated that if they decided to come back, then the whole colony would arrive because, without fertility, humans would perish on Kepler.
 Hence, they would be obliged to take a considerable risk.
 She lied about Kepler’s bringing trees with them because Blake’s father suggested in previous scenes that there was no way to grow a sapling on Kepler 209.

 Tides (also known as The Colony) is a 2021 Science Fiction Film written and directed by Tim Fehlbaum.